anjaysahoo/frontend-interview/1-important-concept/07-react/readme.md

  <summary style="font-size: large; font-weight: bold">Virtual DOM</summary>

 1.
-- The crucial point about State variables is that whenever they update React triggers a reconciliationcycle and re-renders the component.
+- The crucial point about `State variables` is that whenever they update React triggers a `reconciliation cycle` and re-renders the component.
-- This means that as soon as the data layer changes,React promptly updates the UI layer.
+- This means that as soon as the `data layer` changes,React promptly updates the `UI layer`.
-  The data layer isalways kept in sync with the UI layer.
+  The `data layer` is always kept **in sync** with the `UI layer`.
 - To achieve this rapid operation, React employs a reconciliation algorithm, also known as the **_diffing algorithm_** or **_React-Fibre_** which we will delve into further below